swimstatsapp/swimstatsapp/README.md

 <img width="400" src="./assets/swimstatsintropicture.png" align="left" />

 #

-**SwimStats** is a free, open source mobile app for displaying swimming results of age group swimmers currently registered under USA Swimming.
+**SwimStats** is a free, open source mobile app for displaying swimming results of age group swimmers currently registered under <a href ="https://www.usaswimming.org/"> USA Swimming </a>.

 Various swimmer data, including personal best times, time standards, and time comparisons can all all be accesed through this application.